Reinforcement Learning, Bit by Bit: Examples

 We will make an additional assumption that simplifies our example without forgoing essential insight.
 Given a state $s = (m,k) \in \states$, we write $s+1$ and $s-1$ as shorthand for $(m + 1 \mod{M}, k + 1 \mod{\tau})$ and $(m - 1 \mod{M}, k + 1 \mod{\tau})$.
 We will assume that from any state $s \notin \states_{\tau-1}$ it is only possible to transition to $s+1$ and $s-1$.
 With this assumption, the environment can be identified by assigning a probability $\rho(s+1|s,a)$ to each state-action pair $(s,a)$.
 To keep things simple, let us assume that each $\rho(s+1|s,a)$ is independent and uniformly distributed over the unit interval.

 Let us take the epistemic state $P_t$ to be the posterior distribution $\Pr(\cdot | H_t)$.
-Note that, since the uniform distribution is a beta distribution, conditioned on the history $H_t$, each $\rho(s+1|s,a)$ remains independent and distributed beta.
+Note that, since the uniform distribution is a beta distribution, conditioned on the history $H_t$, each $\rho(s+1|s,a)$ remains independent and beta distributed.